staticdeploy/staticdeploy/website/docs/reference-cli.md

 - `--config` (optional): specify the file from which to load options.
 Defaults to `staticdeploy.config.js` (if it exists)
-- `--apiUrl`: URL of the StaticDeploy management API
+- `--apiUrl`: URL of the StaticDeploy Management API
 - `--apiToken`: authentication token for the API
 - `--from`: path of the directory to create the bundle from
 - `--name`: name of the bundle